Human Services Courses

 Exploration of family interaction from developmental, systems, and crisis theory perspectives with an emphasis on family crises as temporary dysfunctional states which can be successfully resolved with and without therapeutic intervention.
 3 Credits (3 Lecture) Prerequisite(s): HSR115 or PSY111 or SOC111.
 As needed.

-Analysis of relevant topics relating to criminal justice, including the goals and values from present systems; problems in the operation of existing systems; remedies and alternatives to these problems; and future trends.
-3 Credits (3 Lecture) Fall Only.
+Analysis of relevant topics relating to the American criminal justice system, including the goals and values from present systems; problems in the operation of existing systems; remedies and alternatives to these problems; and future trends.
+3 Credits (3 Lecture) As needed.

 Serving and Surviving in Human Services

 Examination of the idealism that frequently motivates individuals to select the human service field as a career by exploring the real demands of working with coworkers, rules, regulations, policies, procedures and customs of organizations.
 Exploration of the belief systems that characterize effective and ineffective helpers, strategies for recognizing and dealing with personal issues that may influence the provision of services to clients, and the development of a personal plan of action for surviving in the field as an ethical, self-caring practitioner.
 Because much of the self-awareness and explorative processes occur in groups, the course will also address the evolutionary process of psycho-educational groups.
-3 Credits (3 Lecture) Prerequisite(s): HSR115 or HSR120 or HSR223.
+3 Credits (3 Lecture) Prerequisite(s): HSR115 and HSR120 and HSR221 or HSR115 and HSR120 and HSR223.